airpodsreplicas/airreps/docs/dictionary/agent.md

+---
+description: Learn about the role of an 'Agent' in facilitating safe purchases from international sellers, including real-world examples.
+---

 # Agent: Freight agent/shipping forwarder

 An "Agent" is a third party who helps facilitate the safe purchase of a product from a seller, often located in China, to the buyer.
 They act as a representative for the buyer, ensuring that the product is not faulty or damaged and that the buyer receives exactly what they expect to receive.